Stress, anxiety and a beamish response to it all

 There is a personal problem here, of course, but the commercialisation of the solution relies on an ability to make it a pathology.
 We can see the same process at work in a number of facets of the workplace and our working lives.

 Nor should we fall into the trap of generalising based on the minority of people who take advantage of an indefinable and largely self-determined condition to get time off work.
 In most cases, I would argue, we are tapping into a well of general unhappiness about work that is pustulating as stress.
-Stephen Bevan’s description of this as the medicalisation of dissatisfaction sums it up well, I think.
+Stephen Bevan once described this to me as the ‘medicalisation of dissatisfaction’.
+That sums it up well, I think.
 The instinct then becomes to try to manage the issue, and that can bring its own problems if managers make the wrong decisions or ones which are well meaning but have unintended consequences.
 As this clip from the film Jabberwocky illustrates, intervening in a complex situation may see things escalate rather than improve, however well intentioned somebody is.

 This is a complex issue not least because of the subjective component of stress, the willingness of doctors and employers to allow people to self-diagnose or perhaps more accurately their inability to weigh up what they are being told, and the idea that what we used to call ‘pressure’ may now often be redefined as ‘stress’, especially if we are asked what is making us unhappy at work.
 If so, this does us all a disservice, not least those people who are genuinely stressed and have no control over their situation.

 One of the outcomes of this shifting of definitions is the attempt by organisations to manage stress in the workplace in the wrong ways.
 Some of the solutions they try may be too superficial to have an impact.
-Certainly I don’t think that anybody who is badly stressed will be affected in a meaningful way by the colours of the walls, corporate sanctioned mindfulness, CBD oil or better gut flora, which have all been proposed as stories to us in just the last few days.
+Certainly I don’t think that anybody who is badly stressed will be affected in a meaningful way by the colours of walls, corporate sanctioned mindfulness, CBD oil or better gut flora, which have all been proposed as stories to us at some time or other.

 Other attempts to resolve the problem may be entirely unproductive if employees are stressed because of external pressures at home or if they are failing to address their own reactions to what may be normal work pressures.
 And, as a slightly and ironically distorted interpretation of the Heisenberg Uncertainty Principle teaches us, sometimes when you try to measure things, you change what it is you are trying to measure.